datablock-ai/presail-dao/README.md

 How would you host this code?
 Would you introduce any third-party provider to help with performance?
 Is Rails or Ruby placing any inherit limitations on the performance?

-### How to submit your answer
-1) Fork this repository to your own Github user
-2) Make a PR with all your changes, to your own fork
-3) Write the PR as you would in a normal work setting, but make sure to describe the reasoning behind the changes you make.
-We are at least as interested in your thought process, as in the changes you make.
-4) Add a link to the PR in your answer (make sure it's publicly available)

 ### Getting up and running
 The app uses
 - Rails 7, Ruby 3.1